Spread the love

 Conclusion

 These are some of the best birding locations in Kyoto, and I have visited most of them.
-You may have heard of other areas, and I leave it to you to go and explore.
+You may have heard of other areas; I leave it to you to explore them.
 Who knows what you will discover?

 In the meantime, subscribe to my birding site, as I will constantly share information about my Japan birdwatching experiences and other birding destinations.
 After all, getting the latest information about birding is not so easy.